 • Pain in the face and limbs

-A stoke is extremely severe condition regardless of the gender.
-People who have tendency to smoke are at high risk of getting a stroke.
-The causes of stroke can be limited and controlled by making necessary lifestyle changes.
+Stoke is an extremely severe condition regardless of gender.
+People who have a tendency to smoke are at high risk of getting a stroke.
+The causes of stroke can be limited and controlled by making the necessary lifestyle changes.

-A person can reduce consumption of alcohol and smoking along with
+A person can reduce the consumption of alcohol and smoking along with

 incorporating a healthier diet in order to lessen the chances of this deadly condition.